 Michael was still playing AA baseball for the early part of the 1994-95 NBA season, although he did play in a charity game for Scottie Pippen on September 9, 1994 where he dropped 52 points in the Air Jordan 10.
 Sometime after this game, Jordan eventually told Tinker Hatfield to remove two strips of leather overlaying the toe cap, preferring a cleaner look on the toe.
 Original pairs of the first “Steel Grey” colorway with the toe cap still releasing to the public, becoming a collector’s item for sneakerheads around the world.

 Much like the AJ9, the Air Jordan 10 was designed to be a celebration of Michael’s career.
 The lateral stripes on the outsole memorialize each of his biggest achievements prior to his retirement.
 This includes winning the Dunk Contest in ’88 and being named to the All-NBA Defensive first team in ’89.
 As for the technology in the shoe, two advancements were made in the cushioning of the AJ10.
-The durable Polyurethane foam used in the 9 was replaced with the the softer, lighter Phylon – a foam still used in sneakers today.
-That Phylon surrounds the upgraded full-length Air bag, that provided more impact protection compared to the heel and forefoot setup on the 9.
+The durable Polyurethane foam used in the 9 was replaced with the softer, lighter Phylon – a foam still used in sneakers today.
+That Phylon surrounds the upgraded full-length Air bag, that provides more impact protection compared to the heel and forefoot setup on the 9.